mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 }
 ```

-Again, we'll `terraform apply` twice, first to generate the csr and save it to the `csrs` directory, and second to have the Serverless CA module pickup the just created csr and save it to the destination S3 bucket.
+Again, we'll **run `terraform apply` twice**, first to generate the csr and save it to the `csrs` directory, and second to have the Serverless CA module pickup the just created csr and save it to the destination S3 bucket.

-Then go run the Step function as we did for the server certificate.
-Again, copy and save the step function execution output as we'll need to add the certificate to our vpn config file later.
+Then go run the Step Function as we did for the server certificate.
+Again, copy and save the Step Function execution output as we'll need to add the certificate to our vpn config file later.
 <br>

 ## Setting up Client VPN